reidgs/TerraBot/M1SETUP.md

 # Installing TerraBot on Apple Silicon (M1)

 ## Convert the OVA to QCow2
-- **Note:** If you have the Autonomous Agents USB stick, this part has already been done for you
 - On Ubuntu:
   ```
   tar -xvf TerraBot\ 2023.ova